Lego Scooby-Doo: Web shorts

 The 16 web shorts have been released on YouTube for the Lego Scooby-Doo theme.

 TV specials and films

 Lego Scooby-Doo!
 Knight Time Terror (2015)

 Lego Scooby-Doo: Knight Time Terror (also known as Scooby-Doo!
-Knight Time Terror) is a 2015 direct-to-video computer-animated comedy film and television movie special in Lego animation.
+Knight Time Terror) is a 2015 direct-to-video animated comedy film and television movie special in Lego animation.
 It is the twenty-fifth entry in the direct-to-video series of Scooby-Doo films, the first based on the Scooby-Doo brand of LEGO, and based upon the Scooby-Doo Saturday morning cartoons.
 It was created to promote the new Scooby-Doo Lego sets, which aired on Cartoon Network on November 25, 2015.
 Also made its global debut on Teletoon in Canada on October 2, 2015.
 The special premiered on Boomerang channels in the United Kingdom and Ireland in late October 2015 and debuted in Australia and New Zealand on January 26, 2016.